How Does Washington State’s House Bill 1217 Impact Landlords?

 You shouldn’t just add a quick tag on your listing saying that your property is pet friendly.
 It’s important to approach this choice with intention, and that means refining your boundaries and screening your potential tenants.
 You can do this by asking yourself pet-inclusive questions like the ones below:

 • Do I need a size restriction?
-Export

 • Should I limit the number of pets in a household?